timeseries-ru/revisor/README.md

 You will need to pass token='your_token' in request Cookies to get authorized on server.

 ## Limitations
-1. Certainly, I give NO WARRANTY!
-Only code.
-2. The service is not suited for high performance tasks.
-For regular analitycs tasks is better.
+The service is not suited for high performance tasks.
+For regular analytics tasks is better.

 ## Issues and enhancements
 Please fill found issues in this repository Issues Section, and new features requests (or ideas) send as pull requests.
 Thanks!